 \subsection{Analytical Results}

-The objective of this section is the construction of the family of FLRW$(0,\sigma,a)$-TOV$(\bar{\sigma})$ shock waves.
-As remarked previously, the triple $(A,G,v)$ is used to denote a solution of the spherically symmetric self-similar perfect fluid Einstein field equations (\ref{2.5})-(\ref{2.7}). \begin{definition} A shock-wave solution with an FLRW$(0,\sigma,a)$ spacetime on the interior and a TOV$(\bar{\sigma})$ spacetime on the exterior is referred to as a \emph{Friedmann-static shock wave} and denoted by FLRW$(0,\sigma,a)$-TOV$(\bar{\sigma})$. \end{definition} Since all Friedmann-static shock waves share a TOV$(\bar{\sigma})$ exterior, the following lemma is of great utility in their construction. \begin{lemma} Let $(A,G,v)$ denote a spherically symmetric self-similar solution to the perfect fluid Einstein field equations with equation of state $p = \sigma \rho$.
-If there exists a $\xi_0 > 0$ such that:
+The objective of this section is the construction of the family of FLRW$(\sigma,a)$--TOV$(\bar{\sigma})$ shock waves.
+As remarked previously, the triple $(A,G,v)$ is used to denote a solution of the spherically symmetric self-similar Einstein--Euler equations (\ref{2.5})--(\ref{2.7}). \begin{definition} A shock-wave solution with an FLRW$(\sigma,a)$ spacetime on the interior and a TOV$(\bar{\sigma})$ spacetime on the exterior is referred to as an FLRW$(\sigma,a)$--TOV$(\bar{\sigma})$ shock wave. \end{definition} Since all FLRW$(\sigma,a)$--TOV$(\bar{\sigma})$ shock waves share a TOV$(\bar{\sigma})$ exterior, the following lemma is of great utility in their construction. \begin{lemma} Let $(A,G,v)$ denote a similarity solution to the Einstein--Euler equations with equation of state $p=\sigma\rho$.
+If there exists a $\xi_0>0$ such that